Skip to content

 brut_tracing url: "/__brut/instrumentation", show_warnings: true

-main class: @page_name do
+main class: page.page_name do

 yield